 |152 x 116 x 76 mm, 950 g||124 x 98 x 76 mm, 430 g|

 Body comparison: Canon 5D Mark III vs Nikon D3300

 An illustration of the physical size and weight of the Canon 5D Mark III and the Nikon D3300 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 5D Mark III – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is considerably smaller (31 percent) than the Canon 5D Mark III.
 Moreover, the D3300 is substantially lighter (55 percent) than the 5D Mark III.
 It is worth mentioning in this context that the 5D Mark III is splash and dust resistant, while the D3300 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (5D Mark III) and the Nikon Lens Catalog (D3300).